abaeyens/Framework-Arduino-PenO-2/VirtualButton/README.md

 }
 ```

-Of course a button can also be pressed.
+Of course you can push a button.
 ```cpp
 SW_myButton.push();
 ```